dgroomes/javascript-playground/npm-library-rollup/animals-library/README.md

    * ```shell
      npm run build
      ```
-   * Notice that the file `dist/oanimals.mjs` was created in the current working directory.
+   * Notice that the file `dist/animals.mjs` was created in the current working directory.
-4. Build the library distribution:
+4. Package the library distribution:
    * ```shell
      npm pack
      ```